6 Steps to Create a Repeatable Sales Process in Salesforce

 2. Click on “Fields & Relationships” > “Stage.”

-3. Under the “Opportunity Stages Picklist Values” section, you should see the options to create a new stage or to edit the details of existing stages.
+3. Under the “Opportunity Stages Picklist Values” section, you should see the options to create a new stage or edit existing stages’ details.

 Repeat this process for each of your stages.
 Once saved, your custom Opportunity Stages will appear in the list, where you can click “Reorder” to adjust their order.